 When should we practice?

 You should practice when it’s convenient for you and your partner.
-Set and keep a schedule to ensure consistent progress.
-If you’re practicing at the studio, it might be a good idea to stay after class a bit.
+Therefore, keeping a schedule will ensure consistent progress.
+In addition, if you’re practicing at the studio, it might be a good idea to stay after class a bit.
 That way you can w

 Why practice with a partner?